pare1lel/ics-fa24/resources.md

 This [Website](https://csdiy.wiki/) is a self-learning guide to computer science.
 Special thanks to [Yinmin Zhong](https://yinminzhong.com/)!

+This [document](/ics-fa24/assets/gdbnotes-x86-64.pdf) is a summary of GDB commands for x86-64 systems.

 # C Tutorial

 [Ladder](https://cs162.org/ladder/) is a helpful tutorial to help brush up on C. It is created by a Berkeley student for CS162.
 Special thanks to Jason Chin!